Home

 Family grave plot in Glenford, OH

-Active in his community, he later earned a living in the Butler County (OH) Auditor's Office from 1959 to 1971 and at the State Auditor's Office from 1971 to retirement in 1983.
+He earned a living in the state auditor's office in 1948-2954, examining the finances of muncipalities such as Norwood and Wilmington, with his name appearing in news stories when he found irregularities or issued reports.
+Later he was employed in the Butler County (OH) Auditor's Office from 1959 to 1971 and in the municipal division of the State Auditor's Office in Columbus from 1971 to retirement in 1983.

 ~ Son Richard C. Soliday ~